ocadotechnology/test-arranger/README.md

 //assert
 assertThat(actualReport.getBrand).isEqualTo("Some brand")
 ```
-We're testing now that the report was created for "Some brand" brand.
+We're testing now that the report was created for the "Some brand" brand.
-But is that really the goal?
+But is that the goal?
 It makes more sense to expect that the report will be generated for the same brand, the given product is assigned to.
 So what we want to test is:
 ```java